Hosweay/roll20_scriptcards_tutorial/README.md

 This is intended to be a tutorial for Roll20 Pro subscribers looking to automate aspects of their games with the very versatile ScriptCards Mod

+ScriptCards is game system agnostic.
+While the first tutorial uses a D&D 5e sheet for example, there is nothing D&D specific to ScriptCards.
+Other tutorials may use other game systems and character sheets.

 ## Tutorials

 [Your first ScriptCard](tutorial1.md)